For Principals running portfolios Mac · 15+

 Spike a question across every source.

-Calendar, JIRA, GitHub, Confluence, Google Docs, your Obsidian vault — and every meeting you've ever had.
+Calendar, JIRA, GitHub, Confluence, your Obsidian vault — and every meeting you've ever had.
 One question, every source, with quoted citations back to the moment something was said.
 The answer is grounded in what's on your machine, not what a model thinks the answer should be.

 Research · spike